 - Integrations Endpoint Central integrates well with other ManageEngine products and third-party tools such as Jira, ServiceNow, Zendesk, and more.Thus, these are the features of Endpoint Central.
 Besides providing advanced security measures, they are undoubtedly comprehensive and cover all aspects of change and configuration management.

-Pricing: There are many editions, and the pricing depends on the number of devices or endpoints you want to monitor.
-Click here for an extensive quote based on your choice of edition and the number of endpoints.
+There are many editions, and the pricing depends on the number of devices or endpoints you want to monitor.
+You will need to obtain a quote based on your choice of edition and the number of endpoints.
+Start by downloading the 30-day free trial.

 Citrix Endpoint Management is a comprehensive solution for managing endpoints such as devices, servers, computers, networks, and more.
 It also handles mobile devices and app policies and functionality.